 “This meeting is not just learning about tips and trick or gathering the latest results from a trial.
 We are aiming to present a more inclusive approach to how we as professionals conduct ourselves and how we treat patients.
 There are elements to our daily practices that we do not think about, so it is important that we come together and share our experiences by networking and hopefully you will leave the meeting feeling renewed and invigorated.”

 “We would like to see as many colorectal professionals at the meeting as possible and we are giving away the first 50 registrations to nurses for free.
-We have made the ‘early bird’ rates as low as possible, so please make sure you register by Friday 14th April to take advantage of the discounts on offer.
+Please make sure you register by Friday 23th June to take advantage of the discounts on offer.
 We have received a record number of abstracts so there is huge interest in the meeting, and I look forward to welcoming you all to Bournemouth.”

 Registration for the meeting is now open!